 Coordinate NAIC committee cybersecurity work, including cybersecurity guidance developed by the Market Conduct Examination Guidelines (D) Working Group and the Information Technology (IT) Examination (E) Working Group.

-Advise NAIC staff on the development of cybersecurity training for state insurance regulators.

-Work with the CIPR to receive updates on cybersecurity research efforts, by the CIPR and others, and to analyze publicly available cybersecurity-related information.
+Work with the Center for Insurance Policy and Research (CIPR) to receive updates on cybersecurity research efforts, by the CIPR and others, and to analyze publicly available cybersecurity-related information.

-Support the states with implementation efforts related to the adoption of the Insurance Data Security Model Law (#668)
+Support the states with implementation efforts related to the adoption of Model #668 including supporting the research into and, if approved, the implementation of a cybersecurity event notification portal.

-Coordinate with NAIC staff to facilitate intelligence-driven cybersecurity tabletop exercises with states' departments of insurance (DOIs) providing input on scope and timing as necessary.
+Coordinate with committee support to support cybersecurity preparedness for state insurance regulators, including advising on training development and facilitating tabletop exercises.

 Cybersecurity Insurance Charges

-Monitor industry trends pertaining to cyber insurance trends pertaining to cyber insurance, including meeting with subject matter experts and evaluating data needs of state insurance regulators.
-Considerations should include the availability and affordability/pricing of cyber insurance, disclosures, limits and sub-limits, and sub-limits in policies, policy language and trends in requirements, underwriting practices, and the role of reinsurance in the cyber insurance market.
+Monitor industry trends pertaining to cyber insurance, including meeting with subject matter experts (SMEs) and evaluating data needs of state insurance regulators.
+Considerations should include the availability and affordability/pricing of cyber insurance, disclosures, limits and sublimits, as well asd sublimits in policies, policy language and trends in requirements, underwriting practices, and the role of reinsurance in the cyber insurance market.

 Coordinate with NAIC work groups addressing cyber insurance related issues, such as the Casualty Actuarial and Statistical (C) Task Force.